David Chaum: Other contributions

 In a 1979 report published as Memorandum No. UCB/ERL M79/10 by the Electronics Research Laboratory at the University of California, Berkeley, Chaum proposed a mechanism for splitting a cryptographic key into partial keys that could be distributed among mutually suspicious groups.
 This concept was a significant predecessor to what is now known as secret sharing.

 In 1985, Chaum proposed the original anonymous credential system, which is sometimes also referred to as a pseudonym system.
-This stems from the fact that the credentials of such a system are obtained from and shown to organizations using different pseudonyms which cannot be linked.
+This stems from the fact that the credentials of such a system are obtained from and shown to organizations using different pseudonyms that cannot be linked.

-In 1988, Chaum with Gilles Brassard and Claude Crépeau published a paper that introduced zero-knowledge arguments, as well as a security model using information-theoretic private-channels, and also first formalized the concept of a commitment scheme.
+In 1988, Chaum with Gilles Brassard and Claude Crépeau published a paper that introduced zero-knowledge arguments, as well as a security model using information-theoretic private channels, and also first formalized the concept of a commitment scheme.

 1991, with Torben Pedersen, he demonstrated a well-cited zero-knowledge proof of a DDH tuple.
 This proof is particularly useful as it can prove proper reencryption of an ElGamal ciphertext.

 Chaum contributed to an important commitment scheme which is often attributed to Pedersen.
 In fact, Pedersen, in his 1991 paper, cites a rump session talk on an unpublished paper by Jurjen Bos and Chaum for the scheme.
 It appeared even earlier in a paper by Chaum, Damgard, and Jeroen van de Graaf.

 In 1993 with Stefan Brands, Chaum introduced the concept of a distance-bounding protocol.

 In 2019, he was one of the speakers at the fifth Ethereum developer conference, which was held in Japan.

-In July 2024, Chaum sat down with Vitalik Buterin, co-founder of Ethereum for a panel on the future of privacy at Plasmacon conference at the United Nations University in Tokyo, Japan.
+In July 2024, Chaum was on a panel on the future of privacy at the Plasmacon conference at the United Nations University in Tokyo, Japan, with Vitalik Buterin, co-founder of Ethereum.